animator/learn-python/contrib/pandas/Handling_Missing_Data.md

          dtype: float64
 ```
 Notice that in addition to casting the integer array to floating point, Pandas automati‐
 cally converts the None to a NaN value.
-(Be aware that there is a proposal to add a
-native integer NA to Pandas in the future; as of this writing, it has not been included.)

 ---
 ## Operating on Null Values